lrcfmd/veltiCRYS/README.md

 veltiCRYS
 ===============

-velti (from βελτιστοποίηση in Greek) for CRYStals is a collection of modules with functions useful for geometry optimization of ionic structures.
+velti (from βελτιστοποίηση meaning optimization in Greek) for CRYStals is a collection of modules with functions useful for geometry optimization of ionic structures.
 It involves energy calculation with the Buckingham-Coulomb energy function potential and analytic first derivatives along with some local optimization methods.
-The input should be a collection of parameters that represents a central unit cell with N ions, including a Nx3 (each row corresponding to a 3-dimensional ion position) and a 3x3 numpy array (each row corresponding to one 3-dimensional lattice vector).
+The input should be a collection of parameters that represents a unit cell with N ions, including a Nx3 (each row corresponding to a 3-dimensional ion position) and a 3x3 numpy array (each row corresponding to one 3-dimensional lattice vector).

 The energy and derivative calculations are written in [Cython](https://cython.org/) and optimization step methods are written in [Python](https://www.python.org/about/).